huggingface/blog/introduction-to-ggml.md

         // the result is transposed
         struct ggml_tensor * result0 = ggml_mul_mat(ctx_cgraph, tensor_a, tensor_b);

-        // Mark the "result" tensor to be computed ggml_build_forward_expand(gf, result0);
+        // Add "result" tensor and all of its dependencies to the cgraph ggml_build_forward_expand(gf, result0);
     }

     // 7.
 Create a `ggml_gallocr` for cgraph computation
     ggml_gallocr_t allocr = ggml_gallocr_new(ggml_backend_get_default_buffer_type(backend));
+    ggml_gallocr_alloc_graph(allocr, gf);

     // (we skip step 8.
 Optionally: schedule the cgraph using `ggml_backend_sched`)